-Contents: Statutory basis for the School Admission Appeals Code 4 Introduction 6 Section 1: Constitution of Appeal Panels Membership Training Roles and responsibilities Indemnity Costs 7 Section 2: Appeal Hearings Timetable Notifying appellants of the right to appeal and the appeal hearing Production of evidence from the admission authority prior to the hearing Attendance and representation The appeal hearing The order of the hearing Multiple appeals Guiding principles for appeal panels Reaching a decision Notification of the decision Notes and records of proceedings 10 Section 3: Reaching Decisions on Appeals Two stage process First stage - examining the decision to refuse admission Second stage - balancing the arguments Consideration of prejudice Appeals for grammar schools Appeals for admission to sixth forms Boarding schools Children with disabilities Children with statements of special educational needs Waiting lists Expressing a preference and Fair Access Protocols 15 Section 4: Infant Class Size Appeals Two stage process First stage - examining the decision to refuse admission Second stage - comparing cases Consideration of reasonableness Deferred entry to primary schools The provision of information to parents on infant class size appeals 20 about appeal panels
+The Statutory Basis for the School Admission Appeals Code 4

+Introduction 7

+Section 1: Constitution of Appeal Panels 8

+Membership 8

+Training 9

+Roles and responsibilities 10

+Indemnity 10

+Costs 10

+Section 2: Appeal Hearings 12

+Timetable 12

+Notifying appellants of the right to appeal and the appeal hearing 13

+Production of evidence from the admission authority prior to the hearing 14

+Attendance and representation 14

+The appeal hearing 15

+The order of the hearing 15

+Multiple appeals 16

+Guiding principles for appeal panels 16

+Reaching a decision 17

+Notification of the decision 17

+Notes and records of proceedings 17

+Section 3: Reaching Decisions on Appeals 18

+Two stage process 18

+First stage - examining the decision to refuse admission 18

+Second stage - balancing the arguments 19

+Consideration of prejudice 19

+Appeals for grammar schools 20

+Appeals for admission to sixth forms 21

+Boarding schools 21

+Children with Education, Health and Care plans 22

+Waiting lists 22

+Expressing a preference and Fair Access Protocols 22

+Section 4: Infant Class Size Appeals 23

+Two stage process 23

+First stage - examining the decision to refuse admission 23

+Second stage - comparing cases 24

+Consideration of 'reasonableness' 25

+Deferred entry to primary schools 25

+The provision of information to parents on infant class size appeals 25

+Section 5: Further appeals and complaints about appeals 26

+Further appeals 26

-Section 5: Further appeals and complaints about appeals Further appeals Complaints about appeals 23 Section 6: Appeals by governing bodies against local authority decisions to adm excluded children Notice of appeal Appeal panels The appeals procedure it twice 24 Appendix 1 - relevant legislation 26 Appendix 2 - further information about the Local Government Ombudsman and complaints
+Complaints about appeals 26

+Section 6: Appeals by governing bodies against local authority decisions to adn twice excluded children nit 27

+Notice of appeal 27

+Appeal panels 27

+The appeals procedure 27

+Appendix 1: Relevant Legislation 29

+Appendix 2: Further information about the Local Government and Social Care Ombudsman 31

-Statutory basis for the School Admission Appeals Code
+The Statutory Basis for the School Admission Appeals Code

-1. The School Admission Appeals Code ('this Code') has been issued under Section 84 of the School Standards and Framework Act 1998.
-It has been made following a consultation under Section 85(2) of that Act and after being laid before Parliament for forty days.

-2. This Code comes into force on 1 February 2012 and applies to all appeals lodged on or after that date.
-It applies to admission appeals for all maintained schools in England.
-It should be read alongside the School Admissions (Appeal Arrangements) (England) Regulations 2012, the School Admissions Code and other guidance and law that affect admissions and admission appeals in England.

-3. Appeals lodged before 1 February 2012 must be heard in accordance with the 2009 Admission Appeals Code and the Education (Admission Appeals Arrangements) (England) Regulations 2002 as amended.

-4. This Code imposes mandatory requirements and includes guidelines setting out aims, objectives and other matters in relation to the discharge of functions by the bodies listed below:

-- a) admission authorities of maintained schools as defined in Section 88(1)(a) and (b) of the School Standards and Framework Act 1998; - b) governing bodies and local authorities (when not admission authorities);
+- 1. The School Admission Appeals Code ("this Code") has been issued under section 84 of the School Standards and Framework Act 1998.
+It has been made following consultation under section 85(2) of that Act and after being laid before Parliament for forty days. - 2.
+This Code comes into force on 1 October 2022 and applies to all appeals lodged on or after that date.
+It applies to admission appeals for all maintained schools and Academy Schools in England (not including any maintained or Academy special school, alternative provision or stand-alone 16-19 provision).
+It should be read alongside the School Admissions (Appeal Arrangements) (England) Regulations 2012, the School Admissions Code and other guidance and law that affect admissions and admission appeals in England. - 3.
+Appeals lodged on and before 30 September 2022 must be heard in accordance with the School Admission Appeals Code 2012 and the School Admissions (Appeals Arrangements) (England) Regulations 2012, as amended1. - 4.
+This Code imposes mandatory requirements and includes guidelines setting out aims, objectives and other matters in relation to the discharge of functions by the bodies listed below: - a) Admission authorities of maintained schools as defined in section 88(1)(a) and (b) of the School Standards and Framework Act 1998; - b) Governing bodies and local authorities (when not admission authorities); - c) Admission appeal panels

-c) admission appeal panels.